-Conversely, antivirus protects the data and servers from malware, such as viruses and worms.
-Antivirus software typically runs in the background, scanning servers and other network devices to detect and restrict the spread of malware.
+Antivirus software protects the data and servers from malware, such as viruses and worms.
+The software typically runs in the background, scanning servers and other network devices to detect and restrict the spread of malware.
 Many antivirus software programs include real-time threat detection and protection to guard against potential vulnerabilities as they happen, as well as system scans that monitor device and system files looking for possible risks.

-The purpose of the Apache HTTP Server is to simply serve static files such as text, HTML, images, audio and video files to web-based clients.
+Purpose.
+The purpose of the Apache HTTP Server is to serve static files -- such as text, HTML, images, audio and video files -- to web-based clients.

-Another key difference is the prerequisites.
+Prerequisites.
 The Apache HTTP Server has no prerequisites.
 It can be installed on any computer that runs a modern edition of Windows, a Linux distribution or Unix.
-Tomcat, however, requires a JDK installation, along with a properly configured JAVA_HOME environment variable.
+Tomcat requires a JDK installation, along with a properly configured JAVA_HOME environment variable.
 The dynamic nature of Apache Tomcat comes from logic implemented in Java code that is written and deployed to it.

-In 2019, Microsoft announced plans to retire several server certifications in favor of role-based certifications for Azure.
-Therefore, you should prepare to explain how your certifications are still applicable to the job, as there are still vast numbers of on-premises Windows Server deployments in enterprises.
+In 2020, Microsoft retired several server certifications in favor of role-based certifications for Azure.
+Candidates should prepare to explain how their certifications are still applicable to the job, as there are still many on-premises Windows Server deployments in enterprises.